lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 - Midi and audio clips are linked (start / end / looping, suppression ..)

 ### Automation
+> This is going to be dropped very soon. it's too complicated and not so useful.

 > This is by far the most complex part of the script
 > The goal is to manage chained dummy clips to play with them in session.
 > 2nd goal is to handle automation via midi clip notes without using the very boring red automation curves

 So : for each parameter we want to automate in a track 2 tracks are going to be created : one audio and one midi.
 (They will be grouped in a group track with the main track).
 That's a lot of clutter on the interface but the best way to achieve what I wanted.

 #### Automation audio tracks
 - It handles creating dummy tracks for each mapped parameter of a track at a button click.